ZacharyCauchi/pantry-app/README.md

 ## About

-Pantry Helper is a web app to help people make food at home using ingredients they already have at home.
+Pantry Helper is a web app to help people make great meals using ingredients they already have at home.
 Developed using PHP and a sprinkle of JS, Pantry Helper is being made as my final project at TAFE Brisbane while I undergo a diploma course studying web development

 ## To-do